zeeshan-akram/House-Price-Predictions-Regression/README.md

 13. Are the sales increasing over year or not.
 14. Yearly Sold houses condition.
 15. House prices wrt garage condition.<br>
+## Feature Engineering
+After EDA I needed to perform feature engineering so that model get clean data.
+Incorrect or inconsistent data leads to false conclusions.
+And so, how well we clean and understand the data has a high impact on the quality of the results.<br>
+I perform following operations
+* Check Pearson correlation.
+⋅⋅* Removed correlated predictors to reduce multicolinearity.
+..* Removed features with very low correlation with target variable.
+* Used wrapper method for selecting features which are making impact on model.
+* Removed Outliers.
+* Perform label and One hot encoding.
+* Scale down data with Min Max Scaler.